• Explore and Discover One of the Last Frontiers in the World ...

 Marc Ohms photo

 Jewel Cave National Monument is well-known for its spectacular and unusual cave and karst features.
 Since 1959, cavers have made a concerted effort to map Jewel Cave, and have discovered that it is among the longest cave systems in the world.
-Over 166 miles of interconnected passages have been discovered so far, and studies indicate that this represents only a fraction of what remains to be found.
+Scientific studies indicate that the current exploration / cave survey represents only a fraction of what remains to be found.